Sakura in Paris (Cherry Blossom)

 Parc Buttes-Chaumont Cherry Blossom – Paris 19

-This lonely cherry tree, located by the pond of Parc Buttes-Chaumont and with views over the park’s pond and little temple, is one of the most beautiful cherry blossoms Paris has to offer, perfect for a hanami moment or a picnic in the park.
+This lonely cherry tree, located by the pond of Parc Buttes-Chaumont and with views over the little temple, is one of the most beautiful cherry blossoms Paris has to offer, perfect for a hanami moment or a picnic in the park.

 This tree is a vestige of the first plantations in the park – when it opened, it mainly contained fruit trees – since the designers’ idea was to represent the countryside in the city.

-Unfortunately, yesterday’s walkers were as uncivilized as those of today, and we don’t need to tell you why the fruit trees did not last long in Paris!
+Unfortunately, yesterday’s walkers were as uncivilized as those of today, and you can guess why the fruit trees did not last long in Paris!

 For the very best cherry blossoms, head to Parc de Sceaux, located on the outskirts of Paris.
 Here, an entire orchard of pink cherry trees blooms from mid-to late April.

-This beautiful park featuring an octagonal lake and canal was designed by André Le Notre, the principal gardener of King Louis XIV of France.
+This beautiful park was designed by André Le Notre, the principal gardener of King Louis XIV of France.
 He is also the author of the parks and gardens around the most beautiful castles near Paris, such as Fontainebleau, Chantilly, Vaux-le-Vicomte, and the Versailles Gardens.

 If you are lucky to visit the park on a warm sunny day, pack a picnic and eat below a canopy of fluffy pink petals; you don’t need anything else for a fantastic day trip out of Paris!